 In consideration of RXR FP's performance of its obligations under the Strategic Agreement, View agreed to issue to RXR FP warrants (the "RXR Warrants") to purchase, in the aggregate, 9,511,128 shares of Class A commonstock.
 On October 25, 2022, View issued the RXR Warrants to RXR FP pursuant to certain Common Stock Purchase Warrant Agreements (the "RXR Warrant Agreements").
 The shares underlying the RXR Warrants vest in equal tranches over the three-year period following the initial issuance date of the RXR Warrants, with one-third of such shares vesting each year on the anniversary thereof, provided that all such shares shall vest immediately upon the occurrence of certain specified events (each, an "Early Exercise Event").
-The RXR Warrants are exercisable, to the extent vested and unexercised, (1) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or an Early Exercise Event, and prior to 11:59 p.m., New York City time, on October 25, 2032 (the "Warrant Termination Time"), at an exercise price of \$0.01 per share of Class A common stock, subject to certain adjustments (the "RXR Exercise Price"), (2) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or any later date, provided that the closing price of the Class A common stock has exceeded \$1.32 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, provided that the closing price of the earlier of the applicable vesting date or any later date, provided that the closing price of the Class A common stock has exceeded \$1.58 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, or an Early Exercise Event, and prior to the Warrant Termination Time, at the RXR Exercise Price.
-The RXR Warrants may also be exercised, in whole or in part, by means of a "cashless exercise" for a number of shares as determined in the RXR Warrant Agreements.
-The RXR Warrants are subjec
+The RXR Warrants are exercisable, to the extent vested and unexercised, (1) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or an Early Exercise Event, and prior to 11:59 p.m., New York City time, on October 25, 2032 (the "Warrant Termination Time"), at an exercise price of \$0.01 per share of Class A common stock, subject to certain adjustments (the "RXR Exercise Price"), (2) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or any later date, provided that the closing price of the Class A common stock has exceeded \$1.32 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, or an Early Exercise Event, and prior to the Warrants Termination Time, at the RXR Exercise Price, and (3) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or any later date, provided that the closing price of the Class A common stock has exceeded \$1.58 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, or an Early Exercise Event, and prior to the Warrant Termination Time, at the RXR Exercise Price.
+The RXR Warrants may also be exercised, in whole or in part, by means